Skip to content

 Fanatic Militarist + Materialist with Distinguished Admiralty civic.
 You get +20% fire rate, reduced claim costs, and stronger admirals.
 Rush alloy production and build a fleet that overwhelms neighbors before they consolidate.
 Early wars snowball into galactic dominance because conquered pops fuel your economy.

-Best with: Battleship fleets, Citadel starbases at chokepoints, Alloy Foundries Stat focus: Alloy production, fleet capacity, fire rate modifiers
+Best with: Battleship fleets, Citadel starbases at chokepoints, Alloy Foundries — see our builds guide for full setup.
+Stat focus: Alloy production, fleet capacity, fire rate modifiers

 Science Focus (S-Tier)